Social Media Analytics: Measuring Success and Refining Your Strategy

 Source: Unsplash

-Measuring your CTR helps you know if your content is driving traffic to your website.
+Measuring your CTR helps you determine whether your content is driving traffic to your website.
+Your click-through rate shows how many clicks your post or ad is getting.

+If your click-through rate increases, this means that the right audience is seeing your post or ad.
 Additionally, a high click-through rate shows that your ad is compelling enough to cause your audience to take action.

-But if your subscription box isn't filled with items your subscribers will like, they won't take any action.
+However, if your subscription box isn't filled with items your subscribers will like, they will not take any action.
+If this continues, you will lose money rather than make money from your ads.

 4. Calculate your follower growth